abhi-kr-2100/power-calculator/README.md

 * Powerful exponentiation operator
 * Factorial operator that can handle real numbers
 * User-defined variables
+* Ability to use an external variable table

 Future releases will implement the following additional features: